MAS341 Graph Theory

 1. Definitions and examples

-A connected graph with v vertices has at least v−1 edges and is a tree if and only if it has exactly v−1 edges; spanning trees; fundamental systems of circuits; Kruskal's Algorithm; aliphatic compounds in chemistry; bracings; electrical networks.
-3. Eulerian graphs
+A connected graph with v vertices has at least v−1 edges and is a tree if and only if it has exactly v−1 edges; spanning trees; applications to chemistry.
+Proving Cayley's count of label trees using the Prufer code.
+3. Eulerian and Hamiltonian graphs

-The edges of a graph can be partitioned into disjoint circuits if and only if every vertex has even degree; a connected graph is Eulerian/semi-Eulerian if and only if every vertex has even degree/it has exactly two vertices of odd degree; Fleury's Algorithm; the Chinese Postman Problem.
-4. Hamiltonian graphs
+The edges of a graph can be partitioned into disjoint circuits if and only if every vertex has even degree; a connected graph is Eulerian/semi-Eulerian if and only if every vertex has even degree/it has exactly two vertices of odd degree.
+Proving or disproving a graph is Hamiltonian "by hand".
+Ore's theorem.
+4. Algorithms

-K3,3 and K5 are not planar; Kuratowski's Theorem (statement only); the Planarity Algorithm for Hamiltonian graphs; Euler's Formula for a plane, connected graph.
-7. Embedding graphs in surfaces (survey)
+K3,3 and K5 are not planar; the Planarity Algorithm for Hamiltonian graphs; Kuratowski's Theorem; Euler's Formula and applications; drawing graphs on the torus and Mobius band.
+6. Graph colouring

 |B||Bryant||Aspects of combinatorics||519.21 (B)||Blackwells||Amazon|